Skip to main content

 Motivating your sales and marketing team

+Your salespeople are the driving force of your business - nurturing your existing customers, chasing down prospects and converting leads.
 Effective motivation can significantly boost the performance of your sales and marketing staff.
-Salespeople in particular often respond well to a combination of financial incentives and management support, driving increased sales and profitability
+Salespeople in particular often respond well to a combination of financial incentives and management support, driving increased sales and profitability.
+So how do you motivate a sales team to ensure you maximise their potential and get the best results?

 Here are the key ways to motivate your sales and marketing team - and some pitfalls to avoid.